VALAWAI/docs/docs/components/C0/email_actuator/deploy.md

 ### Docker image environment variables

-his section details the primary environment variables available for configuring the Docker image, grouped by their specific functions.
+This section details the primary environment variables available for configuring the Docker image, grouped by their specific functions.
 For a complete list of all possible configuration options supported by Quarkus, please refer to the official [Quarkus configuration documentation](https://quarkus.io/guides/all-config).